dr-natetorious/TIM-8150-Artifical_Intelligence/Week4_Characteristics/Readings/README.md

 > Recent work on explanatory artificial intelligence is presented in this paper.
 The aim is to develop technology that can provide explanations of the decisions made by AI.

+There are many open problems within `Explainable AI (XAI)`, which asks how blackbox NN derive at decisions.
+Without a clear explaination there are risks to adoption of machine learning in some mission critical applications.
+The European Union now requires citizens have the _Right to an explaination_ for any algorithm that makes a significant decision on their behalf.
+For instance, prison sentencing systems might be inheritently bias and there needs to be mechanisms to elevate those biases.

+The authors state that its important to frame explaination problems as "why" and "why-should" questions, and then rate the quality of the answer based on the need of _follow up why_ questions.
+Producing these questions typically falls into buckets:

+- *Attention Networks*, similar to [NLP Transformers](../../Week3_NLP/Videos), measure the influence of features against one-another
+- *Disentanglement Representations*, similar to Principal Component Analysis (PCA), examines the relationship of feature correlations
+- *Generative Explanations*, use NLP to emit a "because" statement

 ## A Review of Artificial Intelligence Methods for Data Science and Data Analytics: Applications and Research Challenges (2018)

 Please see notes from [Week 1](../Week1_Describe/Readings); those comments are not repeated here.